ineffably/visilog/README.md

 }
 ```

-**Every console statement above is automatically captured and saved to structured JSON log files!**
+**Every console statement above is automatically captured and saved to structured JSON log files that your LLM can read!**

 ### Working with Multiple Projects